Sprache: Englisch

-02.10, 12:00–13:30 (Europe/Berlin), BASH
+02.10, 12:00–13:30 (Europe/Berlin), BIRKE

 What kind of digital and sustainable business models are out there?
 What challenges do they face and how could their concepts be scaled for the whole society?
 At this B&B stage Christian Kroll (founder of Ecosia) will share with us practical experience before a panel will critically examine the role of economic actors in socio-ecological Transformation.

-The aim of the ‘Transformative Business Models’ Track at Bits & Bäume is to elaborate on the role of economic actors for the Socio-Ecological Transformation.
-The focus will be on the potentials and limitations of entrepreneurial action for an economic transformation, as well as its embedding in political framework conditions.
-We will shed light on whether shorter working hours, women's quotas, or cooperative work are sufficient or even relevant in the social struggle for a sustainable economy.
+This is the B&B organized main panel for the track "Digital and Sustainable - Transformative Business Models".
+The aim of this Track is to elaborate the role of economic actors in the transformations under discussion.
+The possibilities of entrepreneurial implementation of our demands should be made visible.
+The focus will be on the potentials and limitations of entrepreneurial action for an economic transformation as well as its embedding in political framework conditions.
+The aim is to shed light on whether shorter working hours, women's quotas or cooperative work are sufficient or even relevant in the social struggle for a sustainable economy.
 Moreover, the big question is how the transition to a zero-emissions economy can be supported by digital business models and applications.
+Furthermore, it has to be discussed how or if the positive achievements (of digitalisation) can be extended to the whole society and especially to the precariat or if digitalisation has a rather negative impact on ecology and the welfare of workers.

 Christian is the founder of Ecosia, the search engine that plants trees.
 He launched Ecosia in 2009 after a year-long trip around the world to help people in developing countries and to do something about climate change.
 The Berlin-based search engine now has 100 employees and millions of users, enabling the company to plant a tree every second.